 Many actions have been performed to address affected soil and groundwater at the NB/AH Superfund Site, including source removal; groundwater treatment; capping; soil treatment with an in-situ volatilization system; and soil incineration.
 The groundwater plumes in Operable Unit (OU) 1 and OU 3 are monitored annually by a network of nearly 300 monitoring wells.

 Annual Performance Reports (APRs) and Five Year Review Reports are published by the Army to summarize the status of remedy implementation and to address remedy performance at the NB/AH Superfund Site.
-You may access the most recent APR and Five Year Review Report at the links below:
+You may access the most recent APR and Five Year Review Report on the resources page

 The Army is working with EPA, MPCA, MDNR and USFWS to finalize a feasibility study to address contamination in Round Lake (known as TCAAP-31) which is affecting benthic organisms in the lake but does not pose a risk to human health.
 Once final, that report will